Carolina Hurricanes: Logos and uniforms

 The Hurricanes' primary logo has always been a stylized hurricane with a storm warning flag on a hockey stick as the secondary logo.
 A stylized black triangle sat behind the flag, referencing the Triangle region.
 After the team's first season in 1997, the team altered the color scheme to a slightly darker shade of red and kept the other colors.

 The Carolina Hurricanes currently wear black uniforms at home and white uniforms on the road.
-While black is one of the team's core colors, until 2022, the Hurricanes kept its usage at a minimum, opting for red helmets and red pants while using black exclusively as a trim color along with silver.
+While black is one of the team's core colors, until 2022, the Hurricanes kept its usage at a minimum, opting for red helmets, red shirts, and red pants while using black exclusively as a trim color along with silver.
 Nevertheless, the Hurricanes have worn black alternate uniforms for select games since 2007.

 Original uniforms

 The initial Hurricanes uniforms featured the primary logo in front with the secondary logo on the shoulders.
 One enduring feature of this uniform was the red and black storm warning flags that dot the tail along with silver, red, black and white stripes.
 In 2000, black trim was added on the player's name, and upon moving to Reebok's Edge template in 2007, piping was added on the shoulder yoke.

 In 2008, the Hurricanes unveiled their first black alternate uniform, featuring the flag logo in front and the primary logo (recolored to dark grey) on the shoulders.
 As with the primary uniforms, warning flag patterns dot the tail, albeit recolored to silver and black.
 "V" stripes of red and silver accent the sleeves and socks.